-Ivan Gomez, MD – Program Director and Principal Investigator
+Ivan Gomez, MD (He/Him) – Program Director and Principal Investigator

 I am the current Program Director for the California Area Health Education Center (AHEC) through UCSF Fresno’s Medical Education Program as well as the Chief of UCSF Fresno Family and Community Medicine.
 I completed my residency with UC Davis Family Medicine Program in Merced, California.
 I am particularly involved in family-oriented adult and pediatric HIV/AIDS care and am currently the Medical Director of the Pacific AIDS Education Training Center in the San Joaquin Valley.
 My other clinical interests include obstetrics and inpatient medicine.
 I also precept and provide clinical care at a UCSF rural site in Selma and am an Advisory Faculty for the Advanced Life Support in Obstetrics course held yearly at UCSF Fresno.

-Juan David Garza, MA – Associate Program Director
+Juan David Garza, MA (He/Him) – Associate Program Director

 My professional career has focused on networking and collaborating with community organizations that focus on serving medically underserved communities.
 I have managed grants that focus on at-risk youth, children 0-5 years old, teen dads, and foster and juvenile justice youth.
 I have also managed State, Federal and Private Contracts.
 I also served in leadership roles such as the National AHEC Program Office Constituency Group.
 I served as a school board member in my community for four years, with two years acting as the Board President.
 I was also part of the Fresno County Board of Trustee Association Board, which represented all of Fresno County.
 This has prepared me for my role as the associate director for the California Statewide Area Health Education Program.